Byron wins to reach Cup Series playoffs, knocks out Johnson

 “I wasn’t going to lift,” Byron said.
 “It was awesome.”

-He did a smoke-filled burnout that included a few spins through Daytona’s wet infield grass and then headed to victory lane for the first time.
+He did a burnout that included a few spins through Daytona’s wet infield grass and then headed to victory lane for the first time in three years.

 Johnson met him there, quite possibly a visual changing of the guard at Hendrick.
 The 22-year-old hotshot is headed back to the postseason with a long-awaited victory and the 44-year-old veteran is sliding into retirement without the storybook ending he talked all week about wanting to at least maintain as a possibility.